Payments

 After adding the vendor, open their vendor detail page to review payment setup, associated products or services, and related invoices.

-If the vendor will bill your facility, make sure your team knows how vendor invoices should be submitted and reviewed.
-Continue with Review and pay vendor invoices.
+If the vendor will bill your facility, continue with Review and pay vendor invoices.